Heebrah/Auto-Scaling-Alb/README.md

 2. then create Launch template
 ![caption](/img/2.create-launch-template.jpg)

-3. Creating Launch template by selecting the AMI
+3. Creating Launch template by selecting the AMI.
+For my project  i use amazon AMI.
 ![caption](/img/3.create-launch-interface.jpg)

-4. select the instance type
+4. select the instance type.
+This is the size of the cpu you need to run the instance
 ![caption](/img/4.launch-interface.jpg)

 5. you can add a user data